-Data analyses: Meta-analysis was performed to estimate the combined odds ratio (OR) for structural disease progression with higher baseline loading.
+Data analyses: Meta-analysis was performed to estimate the combined OR for structural disease progression with higher baseline loading.
 The likelihood of a causal link between knee joint loading and OA progression was assessed from cohort studies using the Bradford Hill guidelines to derive a 0-4 causation score based on four criteria and examined for confirmation in RCTs.

-Results: Of 1,078 potentially eligible articles, 5 prospective cohort studies were included.
+Results: Of the 1078 potentially eligible articles, 5 prospective cohort studies were included.
 The studies included a total of 452 patients relating joint loading to disease progression over 12-72 months.
 There were very serious limitations associated with the methodological quality of the included studies.
-The combined OR for disease progression was 1.90 (95% CI: 0.85 to 4.25; I-squared = 77%) for each one-unit increment in baseline knee loading.
+The combined OR for disease progression was 1.90 (95% CI 0.85 to 4.25; I2=77%) for each one-unit increment in baseline knee loading.
 The combined causation score was 0, indicating no causal association between knee loading and knee OA progression.
 No RCTs were found to confirm or refute the findings from the cohort studies.

-Conclusions: There is very limited and low quality evidence to support for a causal link between knee joint loading during walking and structural progression of knee OA.
-PROSPERO registration no.: CRD42012003253.
+Conclusions: There is very limited and low-quality evidence to support for a causal link between knee joint loading during walking and structural progression of knee OA.

+Trial registration number: CRD42012003253